 The kids are most probably the ones to want this DIY project in their bedrooms.
 But the kids at heart who enjoy science fiction will want it, too!

-Though not necessarily inexpensive, this infinity mirror is sure to impress anyone who sees it.
+Though not necessarily inexpensive, this infinity DIY project is sure to impress anyone who sees it.
 You can even do this idea to the existing mirror in your living room.
 When the LED lights are turned off, it functions as a regular mirror.

-Do you want an infinity mirror in your home?
+Do you want an infinity one in your home?
 Who else do you think will love this idea? 🙂

 Learn how to make this fun project by reading